 So how has Albariño fared in the U.S. thus far?
-In the mid-‘90s Louisa Lindquist (wife of Bob Lindquist of Qupe) planted the first commercial block of the grape in the Ibarra-Young Vineyard in Santa Ynez Valley, but Havens Wine Cellar produced the first bottling – a ’99 made from a two year old Carneros/Napa Valley planting (the first vintage of Lindquist’s Verdad Albariño was a 2000).
+In the mid-‘90s Louisa Lindquist (wife of Bob Lindquist of Qupe) planted the first commercial block of the grape in the Ibarra-Young Vineyard in Santa Barbara County's Santa Ynez Valley, but Havens Winery produced the first American bottling – a ’99 made from a two-year old Los Carneros/Napa Valley planting (the first vintage of Lindquist’s Verdad Albariño was a 2000).

-Both Lindquist and Michael Havens were inspired by the relatively cool, coastal, Rias Baixas-like climates of their respective terrains, and the results have been both brilliant and uneven.
-Early vintages of Havens have captured intensely honeyed, lime and pear-like aspects of Albariño; but on the palate, the grape’s intrinsically high acidity, tough skins and dark seeds have been borne out by sharp, grapefruity, mildly bitter, ultimately austere sensations.
+Both Lindquist and Michael Havens were inspired by the relatively cool, coastal, Rias Baixas-like climates of their respective terroirs, and early results were both brilliant and uneven.
+The first vintages of Havens captured the intensely honeyed, lime and pear-like aspects of Albariño; but on the palate, the grape’s intrinsically high acidity, tough skins and dark seeds were borne out by sharp, grapefruity, mildly bitter, ultimately austere sensations.

 In 2000 I paid a visit to Abacela in Southern Oregon's Umqua Valley; a hillside vineyard dedicated to Spanish varieties (although a source of intense Syrahs as well).
 Proprietor Earl Jones had just planted his first block of Albariño on a north facing slope, but I’ve since showcased some of his Tempranillo (strikingly original, dense, leathery, liqueur-like concentrations) in my restaurants.

-But here in 2008, the plantings I’m most excited about are those of Markus and Liz Bokisch in Lodi.
-The Bokischs are major grape growers in the region; farming some 1,300 acres, mostly in the hillier eastern end of the AVA, the grapes (a good proportion of it Syrah) going to some 115 different wineries.
-50 acres of Bokisch Ranches are planted to Spanish grapes; and out of that, about 7 acres end up under the Bokisch Vineyards label.
+But here in 2008, the plantings I’m most excited about are those of Bokisch Vineyards' Markus and Liz Bokisch in Lodi.
+The Bokischs are major grape growers in the region; farming some 1,300 acres, mostly in the hillier eastern end of the AVA, the grapes (primarily the commercially significant varieties, such as Cabernet Sauvignon, Chardonnay and Syrah) going to some 50 different wineries.
+50 acres of Bokisch Ranches are devoted to Spanish grapes; and out of that, maybe about 7 acres end up in wines bottled under the Bokisch label.

 SIX FROM RIAS BAIXAS